 Giving a presentation can be a nerve-wracking experience, especially if you’re not fond of public speaking.
 Luckily, there are ways you can improve your talk and give maximum value to your listeners.
 Your public speaking skills — like speaking clearly and minding your body language — are important.
 But you also have to complement this with good and effective presentation design.

-There are a lot of things that you can do to improve your presentation design and delivery method, from using attention-grabbing images to enhancing interactivity with the audience.
+There are a lot of things that you can do to improve your presentation design and delivery method, from using attention-grabbing images and PowerPoint graphics to enhancing interactivity with the audience.
 In this article, we list all the important do’s and don’ts when giving a presentation to amplify the value that listeners will get from your pitch.

 1. Plan the Structure